sanity-io/nextjs-blog-cms-sanity-v3/README.md

 ```bash
 yarn install && yarn dev
 ```

+When working locally you can make changes to your blog and studio, and your changes are applied live using hot reloading.

 Your blog should be up and running on [http://localhost:3000](http://localhost:3000)!
 You'll be able to find the studio in [http://localhost:3000/studio](http://localhost:3000/studio).